fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus.md

     Costello, Shane, email:shanecost2002@gmail.com

 ## Announcement
-Hey guys, the class codes are now available at the following links: [nofile.c](./programs/nofile.c) and [nullp.c](./programs/nullp.c) and [noarray](./programs/noarray.c) and [separatenum](./programs/separatenum.c).
-Kindly ensure that your Classwork 13  is submitted by 6 AM tomorrow, October 3rd.
+Hey guys, the class codes are now available at the following links: [codes](./programs/week8/wed).
+Kindly ensure that your Classwork 15 is submitted by 6 AM tomorrow, October 10th.

 ## Course schedule